Calvin087/fastfeed1/njs20_notes.md

 - Create components folder to create a js file
 - Remove cssReset and theme provider
 - Change /core to /react on imports
-- Rename const and export
+- Rename const and export default
+- Make sure components inside are imported ie: FormLabel, Input etc

 **Children**